 As I walked across the lengths of the seashore,

-I sensed the sand being hard and wet,
+I sensed the sand is hard and wet,

 I sensed the conchae prickle my bare feet,

-Yet, I surrounded myself in the aura of the vibrant sky and its mirror-love with the water!
+Yet, I surrounded myself with the aura of the vibrant sky and its mirror-love with the water!

 In the golden-hours of the day, I could feel myself inhibit and long for the serenity it held.